 Will the Minister also issue guidance as soon as possible to registrars around the country that they should be open for business from 2 December?
 There has been confusion as to whether this would happen and some registrars, the more far-sighted ones, have been taking provisional waiting lists as from 31 December, whereas others have said, “It’s not happening, so don’t call us, we’ll call you after 31 December.”
 It is important that clear instructions are now issued.
 If she could signal from the Dispatch Box as well, that would be helpful, because people need to prepare.
 People who have been waiting years and years for this day to happen want to be able to get on with it, and we need to ensure that registrars know what they are doing in order to facilitate their request.

 Finally, let me say that this is just but one part of my Civil Partnerships, Marriages and Deaths (Registration etc) Act 2019.
 There are three other parts to it.
-I raised the issue of mothers’ names on marriage certificates with the Second Church Estates Commissioner, which is yet to be resolved by formal regulations.
+I raised the issue of mothers’ names on marriage certificates with the Second Church Estates Commissioner, which has yet to be resolved by formal regulations.
 The second issue is about the Secretary of State giving the go-ahead for coroners to have the power to investigate stillbirths.
 The last issue is the review of sub-24-week stillbirths.
 They are all important parts of my multifaceted Act that still require further regulations.
 I appreciate that today we are dealing purely with the civil partnerships part of it, but it would be helpful if the Minister gave some indication that work is ongoing on those other important parts of this Act.

 Once again, may I thank the Minister in particular for expediting these measures today, just in the nick of time?
 For many hundreds of couples up and down the country waiting on this, it is a really important and happy development.